HVAC, Business Tips, Guides

 Unique phone numbers for campaigns allow tracking.

-Domain extensions, coupon codes, unitue offers work too.
+Domain extensions, coupon codes, unique offers work, too.

 This inexpensive tactic provides immediate feedback.

-Call and lead tracking can be done through dedicated call tracking phone numbers (ALWAYS use local), internet domain extensions, coupon codes, unique offers and more.
-But everything you do HVAC marketing-wise should utilize tracking.
+Call and lead tracking can be done through dedicated call tracking phone numbers (ALWAYS use local), internet domain extensions, coupon codes, unique offers, and more.
+But everything you do HVAC marketing-wise should utilize tracking to know where phone calls to your local business originated from which marketing campaigns.

 Call tracking numbers or codes are cheap, and they allow you to know immediately which form of advertising you’re using is bringing in real HVAC leads.
-Use them.
+Use them for your small business.

 8. Create quality content to promote your HVAC business.